 At less formal style meetings, motions are often developed through discussion and a consensus reached on the wording.

 To reach good decisions, councillors must make sure there is effective debate about the important issues where all councillors have a say.
-Although the chairperson may feel strongly about an issue, while chairing a meeting they must be neutral and avoid letting their personal views, either positive or negative, influence their role and objectivity as chairperson.
+Although the chairperson may feel strongly about an issue, while chairing a meeting they must be neutral.

 The chairperson can help make sure discussion about motions is effective using the following methods: